wokech/kenya_in_numbers_2_census_2019/README.md

-# Kenya Census (2019) Insights
+# Kenya Census (2019) Data Visualization

+Welcome to the Kenyan Census Data Visualization repository!
+This repository contains code and data related to the Kenyan Census (2019).
-## The goal of this project is to generate insightful visualizations from the Kenya Population and Housing Census (2019)
+The goal of this project is to generate insightful visualizations and make them more accessible to researchers, policymakers, and the general public..

 ### All data are obtained from:
 1) 2019 Kenya Population and Housing Census